jaiarobotics/jaiabot/src/doc/markdown/page02_change_log.md

 This following sections note the changes in each release version of jaiabot.

+### 1.3.0

+* Multi Message

+  * Old max for goals 14, new max 39

+* Multiple JCC’s

+  * Open to confirm only one can be in control

+  * Confirm missions can be seen across JCC’s

+* GPS requirements

+  * This is split between transit and after a dive
+  * Bot icon adds a satellite to indicate this state

+* Battery Percentage Warnings/Errors (30,20,10)

+* Radio configuration gets created in /etc/jaiabot

+* Dive task parameter for max depth accepts precision 1 (ex.
+4.5)

+* New UI look
+  * Accordian for bot details
+  * Buttons in the bot details
+  * Updated button layout for toolbars
+  * New button indicators when clicked
+  * Go to green/red rally buttons
+  * JCC mission upload and download new buttons
+    * There are new buttons once you click on the original save/upload buttons
+  * Hot Keys (Stop bot shift+bot#, bot details bot#)

+* New plot tool capabilities
+  * Delete button for graphs
+  * Timeline
+  * Table
+  * CSV download

 ### 1.2.0

 * Added ability to change bot status rate in the Engineering Panel